Nori-zk/eth-processor/README.md

 Make sure to clear your o1js cache, if it exists already.
 Setup your `.env` file in the root directory.
 Set `MINA_RPC_NETWORK_URL=<url>`, `NETWORK=<mainnet or devnet or litenet>` and your `SENDER_PRIVATE_KEY`.

 Run `npm run deploy <storeHashInHex>`.
+The `<storeHashInHex>` must match the `input_store_hash` of the first store you expect as a checkpoint.
 After which `.env.nori-eth-processor` will have been created in the root directory of the project.
+You can find sensible values by running the bridge head and inspecting the checkpoint you wish the start from the proof output message directory of `sp1-helios-proof-messages/<file-with-slot-height>.json` finding the `input_store_hash` and using that as the `<storeHashInHex>` but ommiting the `0x` prefix.

 ```
 ZKAPP_PRIVATE_KEY=...